nuttytree/ESPHome-Devices/README.md

 ## Dimmer Switches
 > ### [Feit Dimmers](https://www.amazon.com/gp/product/B07SXDFH38/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1)
 > After trying several dimmers I finally decided to standardize on on the Feit dimmers.
 I bought the first couple of these at Costco for a better price than Amazon but Costco doesn't seem to carry them anymore.
-> Things I like about these switches:
+> Things I like about these dimmers:
-> > * Can be flashed using [Tuya-Convert](https://github.com/ct-Open-Source/tuya-convert)
+> > * ~~Can be flashed using [Tuya-Convert](https://github.com/ct-Open-Source/tuya-convert)~~ Unfortunately Feit has started shipping these with updated firmware that does not currently work with Tuya Convert.
+Hopefully the excellent Tuya Convert team can figure out how to work around the new firmware.
+Until then I did find this [tutorial](https://community.smartthings.com/t/costco-cheap-feit-smart-dimmer-wifi/208142) on flashing these devices (I have not tried this yet).
 > > * Have a solid feel to them
 > > * They can be linked via a traveler wire (this works even when flashed with ESPHome and while not mentioned in the documentation you can link more than 2 switches this way)

-> Things I don't like about these switches:
+> Things I don't like about these dimmers:
 > > * Have to click repeatedly to change the brightness (can't hold to change)
 > > * All buttons are managed by the Tuya MCU so adding things like double-taps is kind of a hack